 But that’s pretty much common knowledge now.
 What you may not know is that you can modify the next instance of the recurring task, simply by tagging an exclamation point onto the end of the word every.
 Normally, when you complete a task set to repeat “every 2 months starting October 10,” the next instance of that task would be December 10, regardless of when it is completed.
 However, if you use “every!
 2 months starting October 10” instead, the due date of the next instance of that task depends on when it is completed.
 The next instance will be exactly two months from when the task is completed – such as December 8 if the task is completed on October 8 or January 12 if it is completed on November 12.

-When adding a task with the new quick add feature from mobile, dates are parsed as you type.
+When adding a task with the quick add feature, dates are parsed as you type.
 Recognized date inputs are automatically highlighted with an accent color, letting you know what the recognized due date will be before you hit enter.
 This is really helpful for quickly adding a bunch of tasks.
 But what if September is just part of the name of the task, not part of the due date?
-To keep the word September from disappearing from the title of the task and being mistaken as part of the due date, simply tap on the highlighted word.
+To keep the word September from disappearing from the title of the task and being mistaken as part of the due date, simply press “delete” or “backspace” on desktop or tap on the highlighted word on mobile to un-recognize it.
+You can also permanently disable smart date recognition permanently in Todoist settings.

 Create tasks from wearable